Know Your Rights: “What About My Miranda Rights?”

 Miranda Warnings can be confusing

 Another myth popularized by some police dramas is that the law requires the warnings for simple information gathering.
 This is simply not true.
 The law only requires reading the warnings during “custody” or “interrogation” of a person (typically called “custodial interrogation”).
-In some situations, this may mean after the police place someone under arrest.
+In some situations, this may mean after the police place you under arrest.
 However, an “arrest” is not a “custodial interrogation” unless the officer starts to ask specific questions.
-If the officer is only talking while transporting someone to the jail, they are not “interrogated”.
+If the officer is only talking while transporting you to the jail, you are not “interrogated”.
 Only if the officer is asking questions specifically designed to gather information about the crime is it an “interrogation” to trigger the rights.

 Miranda Warnings and Probation

 There are many other specific examples of what we will call “loopholes” for the rights.
 Exploring every single aspect of the Miranda rights would take far too long for a casual reader (and in fact the Constitutional Rights associated with these warnings are the main subject of a semester-long Criminal Procedure course for law students)!
 One exception to know is that the warnings DO NOT APPLY to probation revocation proceedings because the evidence is not used to give extra punishment.
-Even if the rights did apply, in many cases the conditions of probation will specifically state that a person may not refuse ANY lawful request by police.
-This means that if the officer (lawfully) asks for a blood draw, the person must do it.
+Even if the rights did apply, in many cases the conditions of probation will specifically state that you may not refuse ANY lawful request by police.
+This means that if the officer (lawfully) asks for a blood draw, you must do it.

 Consent to Search